-Wild salmon is low in mercury, high in both EPA and DHA omega-3 fats and a powerful carotenoid called astaxanthin.
+Wild salmon is low in mercury, high in both EPA and DHA omega-3 fats, and has a powerful carotenoid called astaxanthin.
 Carotenoid gives salmon their pink color and comes from their main food supply, krill.
 Astaxanthin has health benefits for your entire body.
 Specifically, pertaining to your brain:

-- Researchers found that supplementing with astaxanthin-rich Haematococcus Pluvialis (microalgae) extract lead to improvements in cognitive function in older individuals with age-related forgetfulness.
+- Researchers found that supplementing with astaxanthin-rich Haematococcus Pluvialis (microalgae) extract leads to improvements in cognitive function in older individuals with age-related forgetfulness.